 Children can challenge the computer or play against each other.

-Following in the tradition of Tetris-style games the idea is to remove the bricks by placing the questions atop the matching answer to demolish it.
+Following in the tradition of Tetris-style games, the idea of Monty’s Maths Wall is to remove the bricks by placing the questions atop the matching answer to demolish it.

 There’s a wide range of mathematical skills to test out, and levels are based on objectives from the new maths curriculum from Year 1 to Year 6.